Federal Correctional Institution, Oxford

-The Federal Correctional Institution, Oxford (FCI Oxford) is a medium-security United States federal prison for male inmates in Wisconsin.
+The Federal Correctional Institution, Oxford (FCI Oxford) is a low-security United States federal prison for male inmates in Wisconsin.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
-The facility also has an adjacent satellite prison camp that houses minimum-security male offenders.

 FCI Oxford is located in Adams County, in central Wisconsin, 60 miles north of Madison, the state capital.

 Notable incidents

 On June 21, 2011, Timothy Washington (15022-047), a 48-year-old inmate serving a sentence for drug trafficking, stabbed another inmate with a homemade prison weapon known as a shank.
 The victim suffered 16 stab wounds, but survived the assault.
 Washington pleaded guilty to assault with a dangerous weapon in February 2012 and was sentenced to an additional 33 months in prison.
-He was transferred to USP Terre Haute and is scheduled for release in 2021.
+He was transferred to USP Terre Haute and was released on February 16, 2021.